 We work with a company called SEND Supported at school and they are releasing newsletters each week offering support and guidance to parents of children who many have additional needs in school.
 Please find below a link to these newsletters:

 There are also lots of other resources and information available on their website.
-This week the 'Things to do Issue 2 - Resources' file has some lovely activities for all children regardless of whether they have additional needs or not.
+The 'Things to do Issue 2 - Resources' file has some lovely activities for all children regardless of whether they have additional needs or not.
 There are lots of great visual puzzles and games for children to play so please have a look if you can.
 There are also resources available now to support with developing children's memory skills in 'Thing to do Issue 3 - Resources.'

 Watch the Alphablocks episodes to help you with your letters and sounds.